tushar-sharma/tushar-sharma.github.io/_posts/2022-06-29-a-miscommunication.md

 ---
 ## A Miscommunication

-It was raining heavily as if someone stabed all of clouds.
+It was raining heavily as if someone stabed all of the clouds.
 "Bad weater to drive".